-This chapter also includes information regarding measuring high power waveforms with the Agilent 83480/Agilent 83487A, electrostatic discharge (ESD), procedures for cleaning both optical and electrical connections, and a list of Agilent Technologies Service Offices.
+This section also includes information regarding electrostatic discharge (ESD), procedures for cleaning both optical and electrical connections, and a list of Agilent Technologies service offices.

 If the mainframe does not operate

 Make the following checks:

 - Is the line fuse good?

 - Does the line socket have power?

 - Is the unit plugged in to the proper ac power source?

 - Is the mainframe turned on?

 - Is the rear-panel line switch set to on?

 - Will the mainframe power up without the plug-in module installed?